A S Bhathena - Committed to the richness of diversity

 Pheroz Pudumjee is a Director of the company since January 15, 2001.
 He managed Thermax's overseas venture in UK and facilitates the company's international initiatives including the incubation and development of new business and relevant organisational changes.

-Pheroz was the Chairman of the Confederation of Indian Industries (CII), Pune.
+Mr. Pudumjee was the Chairman of the Confederation of Indian Industries (CII), Pune.
 He was also a member of CII'S national committee on Export and a member on the Maratha Chamber of Commerce's International panel.

-Pheroz has a Masters in Business Administration and a diploma in Automobile Technology from Stanford University.
+He has a Masters in Business Administration and a diploma in Automobile Technology from Stanford University.